 ‘A’ is for ‘Adapt‘ because, having found out how to best approach your audience, it is now time to adjust your memo, your presentation, whatever mode of communication you’re using to your target audience.
 When you use the same kind of language as someone else and echo their thoughts, they are likely to notice and appreciate which creates a good rapport and will facilitate your capacity to get the person to respond as you wish.
 This is a short description but this stage is possibly the most challenging step in that process of changing oneself to improve our influence capabilities.

 Finally, ‘Y’ is for ‘get readY‘ – yes I know it’s a stretch but that’s me being creative!
 This last part is about the various activities around getting your message ready.
 For example, the possible use of stories instead of abstract messages in order to facilitate a connection with the person(s) you are addressing.
 How to construct your communication depending on the outcome you want.
 How to prepare for questions and how to invite the kind of questions you want.
 Possibly even more importantly, how to anticipate objections: one of my tricks was to mention a few myself.
 And, a final, nice touch: how to show appreciation for your audience’s time and attention.
 These are a few of the kinds of activities needed in this step.
 The challenge here is to cover enough — if not all — bases so that your communication is full of impact.

-So there you have it: "SWAY"©.
+So there you have it: “SWAY“©.
 It’s quite a high-level description to keep this article a reasonable length.
-Have a go, see what you can make of it and don’t hesitate to let me know how you get on by leaving a comment here on my website or emailing me directly at email@example.com.
+Have a go, see what you can make of it and don’t hesitate to let me know how you get on by emailing me directly at firstname.lastname@example.org.

 And for other Career Acceleration Tips, why don’t you check out the categories box by scrolling up a bit: it will be on the right hand side and you can search for Tips on topics that interest you, like interview skills or building up your self-confidence.
 To your career success!